zolodev/unicornabse/infosec_en/src/gather_information.md

 [//]: <> (Skriver bara en kort inledning, denna får Nimi kolla vidare på...)
 [//]: <> (Nimi, du får kolla på texten nedan, jag ville bara testa quote)

 ## DISCLAIMER
 > THIS IS A DRAFT - THE INFORMATION MAY BE INACCURATE OR INCOMPLETE
-> DO NOT IMPLEMENT ANYTHING THAT HAS THIS DISCLAIMER
+> DO NOT IMPLEMENT ANYTHING THAT HAS THIS DISCLAIMER!

 ## NOTE
 > While we recommend that all modules are done in full, this one is mandatory.